Sarah Barns

 Referring to Jane Jacobs’ framing of city as a complex web of interactions, Townsend warned that the framing of smart cities as proprietary technology platforms risks denuding them of the vitality and innovation that will be needed to serve their cities, and their citizens, well.
 Suspicious of the ‘seductive pitch’ being crafted by the giants of the technology industry who see massive financial opportunities to be gained in the funding of smart infrastructure services, Townsend (2013) has set out to put an end to the domination of corporate visions about the future of cities, urging citizens to learn more about investing in their urban landscapes.
 He asks his readers to stop asking how technologies are going to change the world, and instead ask ‘how we are going to use our technologies to create the kinds of places we want to live in?’
 (Townsend, 2013: 17).
 Hill has remained positive about the potentials not of smart cities but of smart citizens, powered by social media: ‘We see social media-driven activism finding a foothold in the essentially ancient urban form of the square – the two work together, with the dynamics of social media manifesting themselves in these relatively open urban forms’ (2013).

 Ambivalence towards the smart city is by no means confined to these authors.
-Yet, their scepticism is noteworthy because it was these authors who first did so much to advocate for urban informatics as a mode of urban intervention and digitally-enabled urban practice.
-If ubiquitous, ‘post-desktop’ mobile computing is not as empowering as previously thought, what changed?
-Ten years after the field first began to claim a territory for action, intervention and change, it is worth reflecting on this.
+Yet, their skepticism is noteworthy because it was these authors who first did so much to advocate for urban informatics as a mode of urban intervention and digitally-enabled urban practice.
+This shift mirrors broader trends in digital spaces, where platforms like the best crypto casino have emerged, leveraging blockchain technology for a more user-centric, decentralized experience that challenges traditional structures.
+If ubiquitous, “post-desktop” mobile computing is not as empowering as previously thought, what changed?
+Ten years after the field began to claim a territory for action, intervention, and change, it’s worth reflecting on this.
 Can we now reflect, for example, on how successful smart phones have been in disrupting established urban planning regimes?
-In places with ubiquitous access to broadband, do urban environments exhibit trends towards different kinds of planning or governance regimes, comparative to those where effective use or access is low?
-Is there evidence of a correlation between device uptake and more participatory decision-making in cities?
-If smart cities are a worrying thing, as those such as Greenfield, Hill and Townsend have argued, did urban informatics perhaps promise too much?
+In places with ubiquitous access to broadband, do urban environments exhibit trends towards different kinds of planning or governance regimes, compared to those where effective use or access is low?
+If smart cities are a worrying thing, as argued by figures like Greenfield, Hill, and Townsend, did urban informatics perhaps promise too much?

 Critical Appraisals